dev-nihalsharma/blogapp-microservices/README.md

-# blogapp-microservices-devops
+# blogapp-microservices
-A basic Blog App backed with Microservices Architecture and All DevOps Practices ensuring Scalibility and Easier Maintainance at Large Scale.
+A basic Blog App backed with Microservices Architecture and Containerizing it using docker ensuring Scalibility and Easier Maintainance at Large Scale.
 [To Learn Industry Standard Development &amp; Deployment]